ietf-wg-asdf/SDF/sdf.md

 * the length of text strings (as used with `minLength`/`maxLength` constraints) was previously defined in bytes.
-  It now is defined as the number of characters (Unicode scalar values, to be exact): a length in bytes is not meaningful unless bound to a specific encoding, which might differ from UTF-8 in some ecosystem mappings and protocol bindings.
+  It now is defined as the number of characters (Unicode scalar values, to be exact); a length in bytes is not meaningful unless bound to a specific encoding, which might differ from UTF-8 in some ecosystem mappings and protocol bindings.